Seq2seq (Sequence to Sequence) Model with PyTorch

 Seq2seq Model

-PyTorch Seq2seq model is a kind of model that use PyTorch encoder decoder on top of the model.
-The Encoder will encode the sentence word by words into an indexed of vocabulary or known words with index, and the decoder will predict the output of the coded input by decoding the input in sequence and will try to use the last input as the next input if its possible.
+PyTorch Seq2seq model is a kind of model that uses a PyTorch encoder decoder on top of the model.
+The Encoder will encode the sentence word by word into an index of vocabulary or known words with an index, and the decoder will predict the output of the coded input by decoding the input in sequence and will try to use the last input as the next input if it is possible.
 With this method, it is also possible to predict the next input to create a sentence.
 Each sentence will be assigned a token to mark the end of the sequence.
 At the end of prediction, there will also be a token to mark the end of the output.
 So, from the encoder, it will pass a state to the decoder to predict the output.

 Seq2seq Model

-The Encoder will encode our input sentence word by word in sequence and in the end there will be a token to mark the end of a sentence.
-The encoder consists of an Embedding layer and a GRU layers.
-The Embedding layer is a lookup table that stores the embedding of our input into a fixed sized dictionary of words.
+The Encoder will encode our input sentence word by word in sequence, and in the end there will be a token to mark the end of a sentence.
+The encoder consists of an Embedding layer and a GRU layer.
+The Embedding layer is a lookup table that stores the embedding of our input into a fixed-sized dictionary of words.
 It will be passed to a GRU layer.
-GRU layer is a Gated Recurrent Unit that consists of multiple layer type of RNN that will calculate the sequenced input.
+The GRU layer is a Gated Recurrent Unit that consists of a multiple-layer type of RNN that will calculate the sequenced input.
 This layer will calculate the hidden state from the previous one and update the reset, update, and new gates.

 class Encoder(nn.Module):